-draft returns so as permit the clearance process to go forward and produce a number of returns approaching the 50 per month requirement soon.
 CIA has explained in its declaration that it needs 30 days from the date that a draft factual return is provided by DoJ to complete its clearance review.
 Thus, because dozens of draft factual returns already have been provided to CIA, we expect to file completed returns on a rolling basis on a substantially increasing rate.
-Approximately 50 returns (those due today and others) can be filed on a rolling basis throughout the month of September, beginning as early as next week, and with an extra month of lead-time, we hope to produce returns at that rate in future months.
+Approximately 50 returns will be filed on a rolling basis throughout the month of September, and with an extra month of lead-time, we hope to produce returns at that rate in future months.
 The difficulties to date have been part of a learning process in an unprecedented and exceedingly complex undertaking in a new area of law.
 Lessons learned are being incorporated into the factual return development process in order to attempt to avoid from the outset use of information that would likely give rise to security concerns and hinder timely filing of returns.

-The Government will continue to strive to meet the 50-per-month requirement.
-However, in light of the challenges associated both with starting up the factual return development process and with the substantive issues encountered in executing that process, and the inherent complexity and sensitivity in reviewing and processing classified information for release to persons outside of the Executive Branch, Respondents anticipate filing by today a total of 22 returns, as indicated in the chart attached as Exhibit A. Further, Respondents anticipate filing several returns next week and additional returns on a rolling basis throughout the month of September.
-The shortfall in the number of returns filed this month and the deviation in the ordered sequencing reflects primarily the clearance issues discussed above, but also several special or unique difficulties and complications regarding specific cases, preventing the filing of factual returns in those cases.4 Including those filed today, Respondents anticipate filing at least 50 factual returns by the end of September, and hope to continue at that rate each month thereafter.
+The Government will continue to strive to meet its obligations before this Court and the 50-per-month requirement in Judge Hogan's cases.
+However, in light of the challenges associated both with starting up the factual return development process and with the substantive issues encountered in executing that process, and the inherent complexity and sensitivity in reviewing and processing classified information for release to persons outside of the Executive Branch, and our obligations in No. 08-442, Respondents anticipate being unable to comply with this Court's Scheduling Order in September, and therefore seek a 30-day extension of the Court's schedule going forward.

-For the foregoing reasons, the Government respectfully requests that the Court modify its July 11, 2008 Scheduling Order to relieve Respondents from the requirement that 50 factual returns be produced by August 29, 2008.
-Such relief will give Respondents the additional 30 days of lead time needed due to the complexity and national security sensitivities of these cases to produce 50 returns by the end of September.
+For the foregoing reasons, the Government respectfully requests that the Court modify its July 30, 2008 Scheduling Order to grant Respondents an additional 30 days to file factual returns and that the Court appropriately reschedule dates for habeas hearings in affected cases as needed.

-Dated: August 29, 2008
+Such relief will give Respondents the additional 30 days of lead time needed due to the complexity and national security sensitivities of these cases to produce returns in this Court's cases while meeting their obligations in the other Guantanamo habeas cases pending in the District Court.
+Respondents, however, will endeavor to submit returns required under the Court's July 30 scheduling order on a rolling basis as soon as they are ready for filing.

-Respectfully submitted,
+Dated: September 9, 2008 Respectfully submitted,